Sequential stratified inference for the mean: Preliminaries and notation

-The population of interest is a bag of real numbers $\pop := \Lbag x_i \Rbag_{i \in \calI}$.
-The development below takes $\pop$ to be a finite population, with $\calI := \{1, \ldots, N\}$, but the results apply with few changes when $\calI$ is countable or uncountably infinite.
-As noted above, only one-sided bounds on the population are needed to get one-sided confidence bounds or one-sided tests; however, for simplicity of notation, we assume that each element of the population is in $[0, 1]$.\footnote{ Any known lower bound on elements can be accommodated by shifting: if $x_i \ge a_i$ then $y_i := (x_i - a_i) \ge 0$.
-If all the elements have the same upper and lower bounds $a$ and $b$, they can be rescaled to $[0, 1]$ with an affine transformation $y_i := (x_i-a)/(b-a) \in [0, 1]$; the mean of the resulting population $\Lbag y_i \Rbag$ is the same affine transformation applied to the original mean. } The population mean is $\mu = \mu(\pop) := N^{-1}\sum_{i \in \mathcal{I}} x_i$, and we want to test the \textit{global null} hypothesis:
+A \textit{population} is a finite bag of real numbers $\pop := \Lbag x_i \Rbag_{i = 1}^N$.
+For simplicity, we assume\footnote{ One-sided bounds on elements suffice to run a one-sided test or construct a one-sided confidence bound.
+Also, any lower bound on elements can be accommodated by shifting: if $x_i \ge a_i$ then $y_i := (x_i - a_i) \ge 0$.
+If all elements share upper and lower bounds $a$ and $b$, they can be rescaled to $[0, 1]$ with an affine transformation $y_i := (x_i-a)/(b-a) \in [0, 1]$; the mean of the resulting population $\Lbag y_i \Rbag$ is the same affine transformation applied to the original mean. } that each element of the population is in $[0, 1]$.
+The population mean is $\mu(\pop) := N^{-1}\sum_{i = 1}^N x_i$, and we want to test the \textit{global null} hypothesis:

 for \textit{global null mean} $\eta_0$.
 A lower $1-\alpha$ confidence bound is the largest $\eta_0$ for which $H_0$ is not rejected at level $\alpha$.
-If there are upper bounds for each element of the population, an upper one-sided test can be obtained by subtracting each element from its upper bound and then using a lower one-sided test, \emph{mutatis mutandis}.
+If there are upper bounds for each element of $\pop$, an upper one-sided test can be obtained by subtracting each element from its upper bound and then using a lower one-sided test, \emph{mutatis mutandis}.